Geelong: Sport

-Established in 1859, the Geelong Football Club is the second oldest club in the Australian Football League (AFL) and one of the world's oldest football clubs.
+Established in 1859, the Geelong Football Club is the second-oldest club in the Australian Football League (AFL) and one of the world's oldest football clubs.
 Its home ground is Kardinia Park stadium.
 With more than 80,000 members and an all-time average home game attendance at Kardinia Park of over 20,000 a match, it has the highest membership and average attendance for a non-capital city based football club in Australia.
 It also fields a reserves side in the Victorian Football League, and three independent football leagues run in the area: the Geelong Football League, the Geelong & District Football League, and the Bellarine Football League.

 The Geelong Arena in North Geelong is the home of the Geelong Supercats basketball team, and was used for basketball games during the 2006 Commonwealth Games.
 The Geelong Basketball and Netball Centre was formerly the home to another basketball team from the region, the Corio Bay Stingrays.

 The city co-hosted the 2003 FIBA Oceania Championship, at which Australia's national basketball team won the gold medal.

-North Geelong Warriors FC are the region's primary soccer club, playing in the National Premier Leagues Victoria competition.
+Soccer in Geelong and the various local competitions are administered by Football Victoria Geelong.
+North Geelong Warriors FC are the region's highest ranked men's soccer club, playing in the National Premier Leagues Victoria competition.
 The club played in the Victorian Premier League from 1992 to 1997 and in the top tier of the NPL in 2015.
-Other soccer clubs include Northern based Geelong Rangers FC, Geelong SC, Corio SC, Lara United FC and Southern based Surf Coast SC.
-Western United play a few home games every year in GMHBA stadium, Geelong is included in the marketing for the club in western victoria.
+Geelong Galaxy are the highest ranked women's team playing in the VPL competition.
+Other soccer clubs include Northern based Geelong Rangers FC, Geelong SC, Corio SC, Lara United FC, and Southern based Surf Coast SC.

 Geelong has a horse-racing club, the Geelong Racing Club, which schedules about 22 race meetings a year, including the Geelong Cup meeting in October.
 The Geelong Cup was first run in 1872, and is considered one of the most reliable guides to the result of the Melbourne Cup.
 It also has a picnic horse-racing club, Geelong St Patricks Racing Club, which holds its one race meeting a year in February.

 Geelong Harness Racing Club conducts regular meetings at its racetrack at Corio, and the Geelong Greyhound Racing Club holds regular meetings.

 Founded in 1882, the Geelong Lawn Tennis Club has 27 tennis courts and plays host to a number of tennis tournaments including the Davis Cup tie between Australia and China in 2012.